jimchen1551/MPCS/Computer Science/Algorithms.md

 - used to understand why an algorithm is correct
 1. **Initialization**: It is true prior to the first iteration of the loop.
 2. **Maintenance**: If it is true before an iteration of the loop, it remains true before the next iteration.
-3. **Termination**: When the loop terminates, the invariant gives us a useful property that helps show that the algorithm is correct.
+3. **Termination**: When the loop terminates, the invariant gives us a helpful property that helps show that the algorithm is correct.
 ### Floyd-Hoare logic
 [Wiki explained](https://en.wikipedia.org/wiki/Hoare_logic)